Street design

 Sight Loss Councils (SLCs) across England have long realised the number of street design challenges that blind and partially sighted people encounter daily.
 Although the themes may often be the same, such as pavement parking, street cafes and advertising boards, often the solutions and responses we receive differ greatly.

-To overcome this, we develop positive relationships with all local authorities to raise awareness of these challenges and influence needed change.
+To do this, we develop positive relationships with all local authorities and wider partners to raise awareness of these challenges and influence the changes that are needed.

 Feedback from these sessions is extremely positive.
 Paul Tebbitt, Policy Planner at Mansfield District Council (pictured below right during a sim spec walk), explained following a recent session: